Minimum hours required for graduation: 122 hours

 - Supplemental (personal) statement

 All applications are submitted to the director of admissions and student services of the School of Social Work.
-Deadlines for submitting applications are Jan.
-15, May 15, and Oct.
-1 of each year.
+Deadlines for submitting applications are Oct.
+1 and May 1 of each year.
 Selection of students to be admitted to the major occurs after review of all application by the Admissions and Student Services Committee composed of social work faculty.
 This is a competitive admissions process with a specific number of students admitted each year.
 Specific criteria for selection candidates are based upon:

 - Overall grade point average of 2.5 for consideration